alanmcruickshank/hypercube-extruders/README.md

 than PLA.
 All of these parts have been printed at .2mm layer heights and have worked fine.
 Some post processing/cleanup on holes may be required.

+The OpenSCAD files also depend on the chamfered primitives library: https://www.thingiverse.com/thing:1305888

 ### Bowden

 This is really just the hotend, you'll need your own extruder.
 I use the compact bowden extruder